understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Architecture.md

 * Nodes have dedicated CPU, memory & local storage

-* Nodes are independent, self-sufficient, no disk sharing, no contention b/t nodes
+* **Shared Nothing Architecture** - Nodes are independent, self-sufficient, no disk sharing, no contention b/t nodes

 * All communication happens on a high-speed network